 But what else do they need to do to make sure they are successful.
 We asked recruiters from a range of different companies and industries what things they wish job seekers knew before they walked into an interview with a recruiter.

-5 Things Recruiters Wish You Knew Before the Interview
+Five Things Recruiters Wish You Knew Before the Interview:

 I love you gets closer review and possibly an interview, I hate you goes into the ‘no’ pile which is just as satisfying because it culls the list down significantly.
 To make sure you stay in the positive group you need to:

-Come across as confident and likeable.
+- Come across as confident and likable.
 People want to work with people they get along with and people they quite like.
-If the recruiter feels you are likeable and they themselves develop a rapport with you, you have a much better chance of being shortlisted for the role.
+If the recruiter feels you are likable and they themselves develop a rapport with you, you have a much better chance of being shortlisted for the role.

 Recruiters see hundreds of candidates for a huge number of roles every week.
 It’s not surprising that after the interview they sometimes find it hard to remember each person without referring back to their notes.
 If you can, you should give them a positive reason to remember you either personally or even better professionally.
 Think about things like:

 - Can you make a connection like both attending the same high school, university etc…